ByScripts/ByscriptsStaticEntityBundle/README.md

 You can use StaticEntity in your project like any other library.

-**This 1.x branch supports SensioFrameworkBundle 2.x (Used by Symfony 2.3)**
+**This 2.x branch supports SensioFrameworkBundle 3.x (Used by Symfony 2.4+)**

-For support of SensioFrameworkBundle 3.x (Used by Symfony 2.4+), use the 2.x branch
+For support of SensioFrameworkBundle 2.x (Used by Symfony 2.3), use the 1.x branch

 ## Installation